 Alternatively, if you cannot pay this amount by the time you lodge your tax return there can be provision to create a Division 7A Loan.

 A Division 7A loan, is often a provision business owners use when their business is growing and their profits are strong, but cash has been reinvested into the growth of the business.

-When this is relevant, your Accountant will apply through the ATO on your behalf and this can allow you to pay the loan between the trust and the bucket company over seven years, with interest charged at a benchmark rate.
+When this is relevant, your Accountant will apply through the ATO on your behalf and this can allow you to pay the loan between yourself as a sole trader, partner, or trust, and the bucket company over seven years, with interest charged at a benchmark rate.